Luke Holland (filmmaker): Other films

-The 5-part BBC Storyville series A Very English Village was filmed his in-home village of Ditchling.
+The 5-part BBC Storyville series A Very English Village was filmed in his home village of Ditchling.
 Holland felt that rural towns were a window on the world.
 He collected 500 hours of film of the townspeople and examined issues including agism, effects of globalization on villages, the failing farm industry and fox hunting.

 More Than a Life is the story of his brother Peter's terminal struggle with myeloma.
 As presented by Holland, this is a story of living with cancer rather dying of cancer.

-The Wildscreen Golden Panda Award-winning The Journey of Death reports the illegal slaughter of one million alligators a year in Brazil.
+The Wildscreen Panda Award-winning The Journey of Death reports the illegal slaughter of one million alligators a year in Brazil.
 The local Indigenous people, trapped by debt and poverty, were forced to hunt by local skin dealers who paid them a pittance.
 Holland documents the corruption at many levels.

-The 5-part Channel 4 series the 'Savage' Strikes Back was a study of worldwide tribal people.
+The 5-part Channel 4 series The 'Savage' Strikes Back was a study of worldwide tribal people.

 Gene Hunters describes the effort by pharmaceutical companies to find new drugs by examining the DNA of Indigenous peoples.
 Holland asks who will profit from this, the native tribes or large pharma?